-Analysis | Disapproval of Trump soars in the wake of the insurrection attempt
+Analysis | Disapproval of Trump soars in wake of insurrection attempt

 Then everything went south.

-In most recent Post-ABC News poll, released Friday, disapproval of the job Trump is doing has matched the high set in mid-2018, with 60 percent of Americans viewing his job performance negatively.
+In the most recent Post-ABC News poll, released Friday, disapproval of the job Trump is doing has matched the high set in mid-2018, with 60 percent of Americans viewing his job performance negatively.
 Only 38 percent of Americans approve of the job he’s doing, near the low of 36 percent recorded multiple times over his presidency.

 More than half of Americans strongly disapprove of Trump’s job performance.
 Only about a quarter strongly approve of it.

 Remarkably, this poll constitutes relatively good news for Trump.
 Pew Research Center released a poll of its own Friday, in which Trump’s approval rating is the lowest its poll had recorded.
 Only a dismal 29 percent of Americans approved of Trump’s job performance according to Pew, with two-thirds disapproving.
-From last spring, when Pew also found general improvement in Trump’s poll numbers, he’s seen his approval drop 16 points in Pew’s analysis.
+From the spring, when Pew also found general improvement in Trump’s poll numbers, he’s seen his approval drop 16 points in Pew’s analysis.

 Why?
 It’s simple: Republican support for Trump faded.
-In a Pew poll from last June, 77 percent of Republicans approved of the job he’s doing.
+In a Pew poll from last June, 77 percent of Republicans approved of the job he was doing.
 In the most recent poll, that figure was down to 60 percent.

 This is really the only way Trump’s approval rating could have gotten lower.
 The story of Trump’s administration has been one of sharply polarized opinion.
 Democrats have long offered little or no support for the president, with independents generally echoing much of that skepticism.
 But Republicans held steady, consistently approving of what Trump was doing and, essentially, holding his overall approval rating steady in the way that two well-matched tug-of-war teams might keep the rope at a near standstill.